We invest in research that is focused

 Our model is based on the principle of bringing together business and science to enable transformations at all the stages of the research process, from basic science to the translation of discoveries and their application to people.

-By January 2018, Brain Canada, through the Canada Brain Research Fund had allocated $209 million in new funding to support 224 projects across Canada involving more than 900 researchers at 113 institutions.
+By the end of March of 2018, Brain Canada, through the Canada Brain Research Fund had allocated $209 million in new funding to support 228 projects across Canada involving more than 900 researchers at 115 institutions.

 Brain Canada funds all types of research: